caterinaurban/Libra/README.md

 ### RQ6: Leveraging Multiple CPUs

 The results of the experimental evaluation perfomed to answer RQ6 are shown in Table 6 and 13.
-To reproduce them one can again use the script `japanese.sh` within Libra's `src/libra/` folder.
+To reproduce them one can again use the script `configurations1.sh` within Libra's `src/libra/` folder.
 This time passing as input an additional argument indicating the number of CPUs to be used for the analysis:

-    ./japanese.sh <path to env>/bin/libra 4
+    ./configurations1.sh <path to env>/bin/libra 4

+The same can be done for the script `configurations2.sh`.

 ## Authors

-* **Caterina Urban**, INRIA & École Normale Supérieure, Paris, France
+* **Caterina Urban**, Inria & École Normale Supérieure | Université PSL, Paris, France

+## Contributors

+* **Denis Mazzucato**, Inria & École Normale Supérieure | Université PSL, Paris, France